TomasVotruba/php-arch-posts/page.markdown

 Nette is a PHP framework that was released in 2008 and is used mostly by Czech companies.
 If you’ve never heard about it, the very raw description would be "close to Symfony in features and Laravel in simplicity".

 Now, the problem with Nette, just like any software is that it gets very old very fast.
 Do you remember the release of PHP 5.3 in June 2009?
 This "namespace" thing, what a cool feature, I really loved it.
-Now it's 2019 and nobody cares.
+Now it's 2019 and this is the status quo.
 This is a natural process of life, or would you prefer PHP 5.3 to be the last PHP version ever?

 > "Once you stop learning, you start dying."
 > _Albert Einstein_

 PHP frameworks just like any software get old.
-There is always a better version of it somewhere, or there is another framework that follows more modern standards, has a clearer API, or trendy features and is easier to learn.
+There is always a better version of it somewhere, or there is another framework that follows more modern standards, has a clearer API, or trendy features and is easier always a better version of it somewhere, or there is another framework that follows more modern standards, has a clearer API, or trendy features and is easier to learn.

 > "The only thing that is constant is change."
 > _Heraclitus_

-For the purpose of this post and showing our migration path, I'll use Nette because that's **the first project we migrate under a certain time**...
+For the purpose of this post and showing our migration path, For the purpose of this post and showing our migration path, I'll use Nette because that's **the first project we migrate under a certain time** a certatime**...
 I'll tell you later the exact number of days!
+Keep reading!
 Keep reading.

-Also, I'll use Symfony as a go-to project, because that's my personal preference.
+Also, I'll use Symfony as a go-to project, because that's my personal preference because it's similar to my pragmatic minimalistic thinking.
 Replace it with your personal favorite framework.

 ## What We Did?